Decentralized cryptographic currencies

 A cryptocurrency is a peer-to-peer, decentralized, digital currency.

 Cryptocurrencies were born to achieve the crucial and immutable goal of decentralization.
-Decentralization means that there is no central authority to control the cryptocurrency, to confirm transactions.
+Decentralization means that there is no central authority to control the cryptocurrency, the circulating supply, to confirm transactions.
 Any attempt to revert transactions would lead to chaos in the lives of those who own the cryptocurrency, at least if many other transactions have been performed after the transaction to revert.
 The potential of such chaos is meant to persuade any central authority that reverting transactions would be far more damaging than not reverting them.
-A digital currency which isn't decentralized in this manner, isn't a cryptocurrency, and it (and by extension, the lives of the people who own it) is at the whims of any central authority.
+A digital currency which isn't decentralized in this manner, isn't a cryptocurrency, and it (and by extension, the lives of the people who have it) is at the whims of any central authority.

 Cryptocurrencies, unlike traditional assets, are not owned by companies or governments, so while their creators can disappear, the software and the peer-to-peer network can continue to run, and can be maintained by others.
 Currently, there is some centralization in most cryptocurrencies; some of them have just a few miners, some have most of their consensus nodes owned by their creators, but things will decentralize more in time.